Lena Dunham’s makin’ headlines.

-On Thursday, some left-wingers on social media pegged the outrage meter at 11.
+On Thursday, some social media users pegged the outrage meter at 11.

 The villainous garment appeared on the website of fashion retailer Revolve: a slim, tan brunette sported an uneventful, drab top with the run-on sentence “BEING FAT IS NOT BEAUTIFUL IT’S AN EXCUSE” on the front.

-After Holliday’s tweeted introduction, a swarm of social justice descended like a plague of locusts, devouring the dumb sarcasm printed on a field of cotton blend.
+After Holliday’s tweeted introduction, a swarm of social justice descended like locusts, devouring the sarcasm printed on a field of cotton blend.

-As it turned out, the clothing collection had been designed by Girls creator and left-wing radical, Lena Dunham.
+As it turned out, the clothing collection had been designed by Girls creator Lena Dunham.
 Shirts were to be plastered with real internet-troll insults, attacking alternate female body types.

 Submitted for your approval, two possible ends to this scenario:

-- People see the shirt and think, “Who gives a crap” (this is the end I would consider most sane).
+- People see the shirt and think, “Who cares.”

-- Revolve explains to goobers that the slogans (of which others are “HORRIBLE RESULT OF MODERN FEMINISM” and “TOO BONEY TO BE BONED”) are sarcastic, and then everyone just goes, “Oh.”
-The end.
+- Revolve explains that the slogans (of which others are “HORRIBLE RESULT OF MODERN FEMINISM” and “TOO BONEY TO BE BONED”) are sarcastic, and then everyone goes, “Oh.”

-Well, that ain’t the way it went.
-Instead, as par for the 2018 course, Revolve issued an apology, pulled the line, and donated money to something.
+Instead, Revolve issued an apology, pulled the line, and donated money to a cause.

 “This morning, images of a forth coming LPA collection were prematurely released on Revolve.com.
 The capsule collection – originally conceived by LPA alongside Lena Dunham, Emily Ratajkowski, Cara Delevingne, Suki Waterhouse and Paloma Elsesser – was set to debut tomorrow as a direct commentary on the modern day ‘normality’ of cyber-bullying and the shared desire to create a community for those most affected by the epidemic.
 Proceeds were set to benefit ‘Girls Write Now’, a charity focused on mentoring underserved young women and helping them find their voices and tell their stories through writing.